 INEW urges states and other actors to face up to the problem as a policy challenge, to meet the needs of victims and survivors, to review their national practices, and to come together to develop stronger international standards to curb this pattern of violence.

 INEW members undertake research and advocacy to promote greater understanding of the problem and the concrete steps that can be taken to address it.
-They develop partnerships calling for improved policy at a national level and have worked together in advocating for a political declaration on the use of explosive weapons in populated areas.
+They worked together to advocate for the 2022 political declaration on the use of explosive weapons in populated areas, and now are focusing their efforts on universalization and national implementation of the document.
 Many INEW member organizations also work in countries affected by explosive violence, providing development assistance, documenting the impact of violence, assisting the victims of explosive weapons, and clearing landmines, unexploded ordnance, and improvised explosive devices (IEDs).